facebook/react-native-website/website/versioned_docs/version-0.63/integration-with-existing-apps.md

 > If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.js file (it’s the first argument to the `AppRegistry.registerComponent()` method).

 If you are using Android Studio, use `Alt + Enter` to add all missing imports in your MyReactActivity class.
 Be careful to use your package’s `BuildConfig` and not the one from the `facebook` package.

+Perform a “Sync Project files with Gradle” operation.

 We need set the theme of `MyReactActivity` to `Theme.AppCompat.Light.NoActionBar` because some React Native UI components rely on this theme.